meriyah/meriyah/README.md

   // Allows comment extraction.
 Accepts either a function or array
   onComment: [];

   // Allows detection of automatic semicolon insertion.
-Accepts a callback function that will be passed the charater offset where the semicolon was inserted
+Accepts a callback function that will be passed the character offset where the semicolon was inserted
   onInsertedSemicolon: (pos) => {};

   // Allows token extraction.
 Accepts either a function or array